JanssenProject/jans/docs/admin/config-guide/auth-server-config/default-authentication-method-config.md

 ![image](../../../assets/tui-authn-scripts.png)

-To edit **Level** and/or **Properties** of authentication script, navigate to the script in the list by hitting **tab** key and hit **Enter**.
+To edit **Level** and/or **Properties** of the authentication script, navigate to the script in the list by hitting **tab** key and hit **Enter**.
 You will see a popup like in the image below

 ![image](../../../assets/tui-authn-scripts-edit.png)

-If the script you want to use as default authentication method is not in the list, you should enable the script by navigating **Scripts** in the main tab.
-Find the script you want to enable and hit **Enter**, you will get a popop where you can select **Enabled** checkbox and **Save** it as shown in the image below:
+If the script you want to use as the default authentication method is not in the list, you should enable the script by navigating **Scripts** in the main tab.
+Find the script you want to enable and hit **Enter**, you will get a popup where you can select **Enabled** checkbox and **Save** it as shown in the image below:

 ![image](../../../assets/tui-authn-scripts-enable.png)

 #### Aliases sub-tab

 Authentication aliases are listed in this tab.
-You can modify aliases by navitaing to the list and hit **Enter**.
+You can modify aliases by navigating to the list and hitting **Enter**.
-If you want to add a new alias, chose **Add Alias** button and hit **Enter**
+If you want to add a new alias, choose **Add Alias** button and hit **Enter**

 #### Agama Flows sub-tab